FREQUENTLY ASKED QUESTIONS

 DO I NEED TO GO TO SCHOOL FOR PHOTOGRAPHY?

-No. I personally did go to college for a diploma in photography, but everything that was taught can be learned online.
+No. I personally did go to college for a diploma in digital media, but everything that was taught can be learned online.
 However, schooling does provide things that online classes can’t offer and that is character building.
 This, in the long run, is more important than just technical skills.
 You will also be able to have a network of other creatives that could be a great launching pad for your business.
 Online platforms such as Skillshare are great examples of how you can learn.
-YouTube is also great (check out Peter McKinnon).
+YouTube is also great!.

 WHAT PLACES ARE ON YOUR BUCKET-LIST?